 Baseball umpires are often vilified by fans and players alike.
 The best umps, like the best offensive lineman, are anonymous.
 You should hardly notice them.
 But when they do make a mistake, they’re noticed and hated.

 “This is one clean porch, mister!”
 “You mowed the lawn right up to the edge.
 Way to go!
-I’m so glad you take this job so seriously, it shows.”
+I’m so glad you take this job seriously; it shows.”
 Doing a job at a high standard is always worth noting.

-6. We can compliment the effort even when the result is not the best
+6. Compliment the effort even when the result is not the best.

 “Your willingness to help makes me happy!
 Now we need to take a look at how you can get the trash to the curb without leaving a trail!”
 Compliments can be an important part of our role as teachers.

-7. It’s important that we compliment children when they achieve something new
+7. Compliment them when they achieve something new.

 “Wow!
 That’s a huge leap forward for you there in math, pal.”
 “Awesome!
 I’m not at all surprised after you worked so hard.”
 A well-placed compliment can keep a positive ball rolling.

-8. We can compliment sense of style even if we don’t exactly share their taste
+8. Compliment their sense of style even if you don’t share their taste.

 We don’t want to hedge kids into being clones of dad or mom.
-“When it comes to putting together an outfit, you certainly have some flair!”
-“I can tell that you put a lot of thought into the way you look.”
-“I’ve never seen a table set quite like that before – you have an amazing imagination!”
+“When putting together an outfit, you certainly have some flair!”
+“I can tell you put a lot of thought into the way you look.”
+“I’ve never seen a table set quite like that before—you have an amazing imagination!”
 It’s not useful to limit compliments to the narrow range of our own taste.

 “Son, the improvement you’re showing is commendable.
 Thanks for trying.”
 Waiting for perfection before we’re willing to dish out a compliment is inefficient, may dampen enthusiasm, and does little to help the process of growth.